Toodekas/IndieRental/README.md

 # IndieRental

-A indie game rental web application used to test and learn about vaadin
+A indie game rental web application used to test and learn about Vaadin

 To run this project you need the latest JDK and maven installed.